9 Bible Verses About Forgiveness: God’s Word on Forgiving Others Who Hurt You

 And this is the exact lesson that Jesus taught Peter in these verses.
 The Bible says to "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you."
 (Colossians 3:13).
 This text says to bear with each other—this means to up to with people's unbearable actions, and unkind words.

-But dealing with unkind people isn't easy, because sometimes they will take advantage of you—which usually result in you feeling vulnerable.
+But dealing with unkind people isn't easy, because sometimes they will take advantage of you—which usually results in you feeling vulnerable.
 So how do you respond when you are being taken advantage of?

 The answer is found in this verse—it says to endure with love and continually forgive others.
 Other people may laugh, and think you are being silly, but forgiveness is an act of patience.
 It's through patience—while you put up with unkind people that you find inner peace, and ultimately, God's deliverance.
-So exorcize patience, keep praying, and wait on God to intervene.
+So exorcise patience, keep praying, and wait on God to intervene.

 1 John 1:9 "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness."